Labour analgesia (epidural, cse)

 • Second stage: somatic pain from vagina/perineum via pudendal nerve roots S2–4

-• Implication: epidural must cover sacral roots for late labour/instrumental delivery; CSE may improve sacral spread early
+• Implication: epidural must cover sacral roots for late labour/instrumental delivery, CSE may improve sacral spread early

 You are asked to site a labour epidural.
 What are your contraindications and what checks do you do before starting?